How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 1. Should I be afraid of side effects?

-No, in the vast majority of cases, tranexamic acid is well tolerated.
-Your doctor checks whether you have risk factors before the operation.
+No, in the vast majority of cases tranexamic acid is well tolerated.
+Your doctor checks before the operation whether you have risk factors.

-2. Will I have less pain because of it?
+2. Do I get less pain because of this?

-Tranexamic acid is not pain-relieving.
-But due to the lower blood loss, you will be fit again more quickly and can start rehabilitation earlier.
+Tranexamic acid is not analgesic.
+However, due to the reduced blood loss you become fit again more quickly and can start rehabilitation earlier.

 3. Is the medication expensive?

-No, tranexamic acid is a very affordable medication – especially compared to the costs and risks of a blood transfusion.
+No, Tranexamic acid is a very inexpensive medication – especially compared to the costs and risks of a blood transfusion.

-In most specialized clinics, tranexamic acid is now part of the standard therapy.
-Talk to your medical team directly about it.
-The application is explained in advance of the operation.
+In most specialized clinics, Tranexamic acid is now part of the standard therapy.
+Talk to your medical team about it directly.
+The use is explained to you before the operation.

 Tranexamic acid and modern endoprosthetics in Mainz

-At the ENDOPROTHETICUM Rhein-Main under the direction of Prof. Dr. Karl Philipp Kutzner , the highest level of safety is ensured for hip and knee prostheses.
-Here, tranexamic acid is a standard part of the treatment concept.
-Combined with minimally invasive techniques and gentle rehabilitation programs, a holistic approach is created for a successful operation.
+In ENDOPROTHETICUM Rhein-Main under the leadership of Prof. Dr. Karl Philipp Kutzner focuses on hip and knee prostheses with the highest safety.
+Here, tranexamic acid is naturally part of the treatment concept.
+Together with minimally invasive techniques and gentle rehabilitation programs, a holistic approach for a successful operation emerges.

 Summary

-• Tranexamic acid (Cyclokapron®) is a medication that effectively reduces bleeding during operations.
+- Tranexamic acid (Cyclokapron®) is a medication that effectively reduces bleeding during surgeries.

-• It is used for hip prostheses and knee prostheses – intravenously, orally or locally.
+- It is used in hip prostheses and knee prostheses used – intravenous, oral or local.

 Conclusion: Tranexamic acid is a gamechanger in modern endoprosthetics